Interactive Code Generation via Test-Driven User-Intent Formalization

 [1]{{\tt #1}}

-\autoref{fig:mbpp-sample-prompts} presents a possible \emph{code prompt} (in the blue boxes) that is generated by $A(\prfx_p, s_p, h_p)$ and can be passed to a LLM to produce \emph{code suggestions} for the given problem in \autoref{fig:mbpp-sample}.
-Querying a LLM (say Codex) with the code generation prompt in \autoref{fig:mbpp-sample-prompts} will result in a set of \emph{code suggestions} as shown in \autoref{fig:mbpp-sample-suggestions}.
-Code suggestion $c_2$ is a valid solution to the problem, while $c_1$ is an incorrect code suggestion (since no output is returned by the function) and $c_3$ is also incorrect (since it returns only the second value of the tuples).
-Given the simple nature of our benchmarks (say, MBPP) and the relatively small size of the prompt, we do not expect much innovation in code generation prompts and therefore fix this prompt for all our experiments.
+\autoref{fig:mbpp-sample-prompts} presents a possible \emph{code prompt} (in the gray boxes) that is generated by $\codegen{}(\prfx_p, s_p, h_p)$ and can be passed to a LLM to produce \emph{code suggestions} for the given problem in \autoref{fig:mbpp-sample}.
+Querying a LLM (e.g. Codex) with the code generation prompt in \autoref{fig:mbpp-sample-prompts} will result in a set of \emph{code suggestions} as shown in \autoref{fig:mbpp-sample-suggestions}.
+Code suggestion $c_3$ is a valid solution to the problem, while $c_1$ is an incorrect code suggestion (since it allows the first substring to start with an uppercase letter) and $c_2$ is also incorrect (since it allows more than one sequence of lowercase letters joined with an underscore).

-On the other hand, there are interesting choices for the test generation prompts for \testgen{} even for the simple setup.
-Given that we wish to generate a test for a function without an implementation, the problem of \testgen{} really boils down to completing the method body of $f$.
-The green boxes in \autoref{fig:mbpp-sample-prompts} show the ``Prompt Body" and the subsequent ``Test Body" that together constitute the test prompt.
-As an example completion of the method body, we use the statement \texttt{pass} that corresponds to a placeholder implementation in Python.
+There are several interesting choices for generating the test prompts for \testgen{}.
+Given that we wish to generate a test for a function without an implementation, the problem of \testgen{} in our setting boils down to completing the method body of $f$.
+The green boxes in \autoref{fig:mbpp-sample-prompts} show the ``Prompt Body" and the subsequent ``Test Body" that, together with the code prompt, constitute the test prompt.
+We use the statement \texttt{pass} as the method body, corresponding to a placeholder implementation in Python.
 The generated test suggestions (\autoref{fig:mbpp-sample-suggestions}) present the user with a set of tests.
-Some of these are \emph{consistent} with the user intent ($t_3$); while others are either \emph{inconsistent} with the user intent ($t_2$), or contain syntax errors ($t_1$).
+Some of these are \emph{consistent} with the user intent ($t_3$); while others are \emph{inconsistent} with the user intent ($t_1$ and $t_2$).